 Modern Technology

-The Arkansas Children’s Nutrition Center Clinical Research Core assists investigators with all aspects of clinical research aimed at improving maternal and child health and development.
+The Arkansas Children’s Nutrition Center’s Maternal and Early Nutrition for Optimal Growth and Development (MEND) Core assists investigators with all aspects of clinical research aimed at improving maternal and child health and development.
 Our team helps with submitting and monitoring Institutional Review Board applications, recruiting participants, conducting studies, training team members, and collecting, storing and managing data.
-The Core is equipped with modern technologies to evaluate nutrition, body composition, energy expenditure and to collect biological samples.
+The MEND Core is equipped with modern technologies to evaluate nutrition, body composition, energy expenditure and to collect biological samples.

-The Arkansas Children’s Nutrition Center has a large ~25,000 ft2 clinical facility, which includes the Clinical Research Core directed by Aline Andres Ph.D, RD, Associate Director, Lisa Janson Ph.D., and led by Research Manager Audrey Martinez, MS, RD.
-The Clinical Core team include full-time recruiters, dietitians, nutritionists, a clinical laboratory technologist, neuropsychology technicians, data managers, registered nurses, and research assistants.
+The Arkansas Children’s Nutrition Center has a large ~25,000 ft2 clinical facility, which includes the MEND Core directed by Aline Andres Ph.D., RD, Associate Director, Lisa Jansen Ph.D., and led by Research Manager Audrey Martinez, MS, RD.
+The MEND Core team includes full-time recruiters, dietitians, nutritionists, a clinical laboratory technologist, a neuropsychology technician, data managers, a registered nurse, and research assistants.

 Fully-Equipped for Progress

-The Clinical Research Core is equipped with modern technologies to evaluate nutrition, body composition, energy expenditure and to collect biological samples.
+The MEND Core is equipped with modern technologies to evaluate nutrition, body composition, energy expenditure and to collect biological samples.

 The Outpatient Unit